I may earn money or products from the companies mentioned in this post.

 - It sounds so lame at first and I even admittedly hated myself for caving in and buying these books because I thought it was a bunch of nonsense

-- But I was losing my shit from my commute turning into 4 hours a day from NJ Transit for the better part of a week in most cases, so I figured why the hell not
+- But I was losing my mind from my commute turning into 4 hours a day from NJ Transit for the better part of a week in most cases, so I figured why the hell not

 - And slowly but surely after I recovered from burning out, these books really did make a difference for me